Bordered Heegaard Floer homology: Invariance and pairing: More on expected dimensions

-The first lemma states that, as usual, the maximal index parts of the moduli space come from embedded curves.
-Together with additivity of $\ind(B,\vec{\rhos})$ (Proposition~\ref{prop:indAdditive}) this implies that if a sequence of embedded holomorphic curves converges to a multi-story holomorphic building then all of the stories are embedded---a fact we will use in Propositions~\ref{prop:typeD-d2} and~\ref{prop:A-module-defined}, for instance. \begin{lemma} Suppose that $\cM^B(\x,\y\semico\Source\semico\vec{P})$ is nonempty for some generic almost complex structure $J$.
-Then $\chi(\Source)\geq \chi_{\emb}(B,[\vec{P}])$, and consequently $\ind(B,\Source,\vec{P})\leq \ind(B,[\vec{P}])$.
-The same is true if $\cM^B(\x,\y\semico\Source\semico\vec{P})$ admits a holomorphic representative in some generic $1$-parameter family of almost complex structures. \end{lemma} \begin{proof} It follows from standard gluing arguments that interior double points can be resolved, decreasing the Euler characteristic by $2$ and increasing the expected dimension by $2$.
-(Alternately, this lemma can be proved by imitating the proof of Proposition~\ref{prop:asympt_gives_chi} for a curve with double points.) \end{proof} \begin{corollary} Fix a generic almost complex structure $J$.
-Suppose that $(B,\vec{\rhos})$ has $\ind(B,\vec{\rhos})=2$.
-Then the two-story building which occur in the boundary of the embedded moduli space $\ocM^B(\x,\y\semico\vec{\rhos})$ (as in Theorem~\ref{thm:master_equation}, say) are embedded.
-Equivalently, if $(u_1,u_2)$ is such a two-story building, with $\SourceSub{i}$ the source of $u_i$, $B_i$ the homology class of $B_i$ and $\vec{P}_i$ the ordered partition associated to $u_i$ then: \begin{itemize} \item $\chi(\Source_i)=\chi_{\emb}(B_i,\vec{P}_i)$ \item $\ind(B_i,P_i)=1$. \end{itemize} \end{corollary} \begin{proof} This follows from Lemma~\ref{lemma:embedded-dimension-maximal} and the fact that moduli spaces of negative expected dimension ($\ind\leq 0$) are empty (Proposition~\ref{prop:transversality}). \end{proof}
+We finish this chapter with two lemmas relating to which holomorphic curves occur in the boundaries of moduli spaces of embedded curves.
+We start by showing that when embedded holomorphic curves converge to holomorphic combs, the stories are embedded. \begin{lemma} For a generic almost complex structure~$J$ and any pair $(B,\vec{\rhos})$ with $\ind(B,\vec{\rhos})=2$, the height $2$ combs which occur in the boundary of the embedded moduli space $\ocM^B(\x,\y\semico\vec{\rhos})$ (as in Theorem~\ref{thm:master_equation}, say) are embedded.
+Equivalently, if $(u_1,u_2)$ is such a height $2$ comb, with $\SourceSub{i}$ the source of $u_i$, $B_i$ the homology class of $B_i$ and $\vec{P}_i$ the ordered partition associated to $u_i$, then: \begin{itemize} \item $\chi(\SourceSub{i})=\chi_{\emb}(B_i,\vec{P}_i)$ \item $\ind(B_i,P_i)=1$. \end{itemize} \end{lemma} \begin{proof} This follows from the inequality $\ind(u)\leq\ind(B,\vec{\rhos})$ when $u$ is non-embedded in Proposition~\ref{prop:asympt_gives_chi} and the fact that moduli spaces of negative expected dimension ($\ind\leq 0$) are empty (Proposition~\ref{prop:transversality}). \end{proof}

-The second lemma states that when two levels collide in a sequence of embedded curves, the corresponding parts of a partition must be composable (as in Section~\ref{sec:reeb-chords-def}), and not merely weakly composable (Definition~\ref{def:weakly-composable}).
+The next lemma states that when two levels collide in a sequence of embedded curves, the corresponding parts of a partition must be composable (as in Section~\ref{sec:reeb-chords-def}), and not merely weakly composable (Definition~\ref{def:weakly-composable}).
 Similar statements hold for splittings and shuffles.

 \begin{lemma} Let $(\x,\vec{\rhos})$ satisfy the strong boundary monotonicity condition, and $B\in\pi_2(\x,\y)$ be compatible with~$\vec\rhos$.
 Suppose that $\ind(B,\vec{\rhos})=2$.
 Suppose there is a holomorphic comb $(u,v)$ in $\bdy\ocM^B(\x,\y\semico\vec\rhos)$, and let $\vec\rhos'$ be the sequence of sets of Reeb chords appearing as asymptotics of~$u$.
 Then \begin{enumerate} \item if two levels $\rhos_i$ and $\rhos_{i+1}$ collide in~$u$, $\rhos_i$ and $\rhos_{i+1}$ are composable; \item if $u$ is a join curve end at level~$i$, $\rhos_i'$ is a splitting of~$\rhos_i$; and \item if $u$ is an odd shuffle curve end at level~$i$, $\rhos_i'$ is a shuffle of~$\rhos_i$. \end{enumerate} \end{lemma}